Data Logging Shield with SD Card Slot and Real-Time Clock

 1. There may be slight size deviations due to manual measurement, different measuring methods and tools.

-2. The picture may not reflect the actual colour of the item because of different photographing light, angle and display monitor.
+2. The picture may not accurately reflect the actual colour of the item due to variations in lighting, angle, and display monitor.

 Other Related Products